Marine Corps Educators Workshop – What A Week!

 Monday – Arriving in San Diego for the Marine Corps Educators Workshop

 Since Monday was our travel day, there was not a lot on our agenda for today except getting settled into our rooms and the Welcome Dinner.
-Our accommodations for the week was at Humphreys Half Moon Inn in San Diego.
+We were hosted by Humphreys Half Moon Inn in San Diego for the week.

 At the Welcome Dinner, we had an opportunity to get to know more about the Marines that would be with us throughout the week as well as the chance to get to know the other educators and media that were in attendance too.